Textured Skin

 • Patchy smoothness across different areas of your face

-If you notice any of these signs, your skin’s surface structure is likely affected.
+If you notice any of these signs, Your skin’s surface structure may be affected.
 Identifying the cause helps determine which treatments or skincare adjustments may help.

 How to Improve Skin Texture?

-Skin texture improves by removing dead skin buildup, supporting skin hydration, and stimulating collagen over time.
-Gentle exfoliation, daily sun protection, and barrier-repair skincare help smooth surface roughness.
+Skin texture may improve over time by reducing dead skin buildup, supporting hydration, and encouraging collagen production.
+Gentle exfoliation, daily sun protection, and barrier-repair skincare may help support smoother-looking skin.
 Deeper texture concerns caused by sun damage, ageing, or acne often respond better to non-invasive clinical treatments that support skin renewal.
 Results vary between individuals, and a professional skin assessment helps identify the most suitable approach.

 What Causes Uneven Skin Texture?